 At Brotman Law, we specialize in helping small businesses solve their tax problems and that includes guiding them through the appeals process.
 The appeals process is complex and needs an experienced hand to help you minimize your tax liability and knock back the penalties.

 This chapter will discuss the appeals process, how it works and what you can expect as an outcome.

 Working Things Out With the Auditor

-At the end of an IRS audit, the auditor issues an audit report, and you have basically two options.
-You can agree with the audit report and the audit's over.
-You can disagree with the audit report, and then have the options of working with the auditor to try and resolve the disagreement or go into the Office of Appeals.
+At the end of an IRS audit, the auditor issues an audit report leaving you with basically two options.
+You can agree with the audit report and the audit is over or you can disagree with the audit report.
+If you disagree, you can work with the auditor to try and resolve the issues or visit the Office of Appeals.

 The IRS is tough when it comes to disputed audits.
 Usually, by the time the auditor has gone through the trouble of drafting and issuing an audit report, they are less likely to change their position.
 The better avenue is to appeal directly to the auditor's manager.

-This is sort of a gamble depending on the issue and the likelihood of the auditor to get backed by their manager.
+This is sort of a gamble depending on the issue and the likelihood of the auditor getting backed by their manager.
 But, at least with the manager, you may have the option of resolving the audit as agreed versus taking the case into appeals.

 Moving Into IRS Appeals

 Now with appeals, unlike the state, the auditor is not really involved in the process and you usually get into appeals within a month or two.
 Once the auditor has issued the report, their part is over.
 Unless there is additional documentation that gets submitted during appeals, the appeals officer does not have anything to do with the auditor, and neither do you.
 The decision here is a tactical one.
 Do you stick around and work things out with the auditor, or do you go into the IRS Office of Appeals?